 A tangled triangle.
 In the rural South of the early 20th century, Miss Amelia is the town eccentric, selling corn liquor and dispensing medicine.
 She takes in her half-sister's son, a diminutive crook-back named Lymon.
 He suggests they open a café in the downstairs of her large house.
 Marvin Macy gets out of prison and returns to town; turns out he was married to Amelia but it wasn't consummated.
 He pleaded, then got angry.
 Is he back for revenge?
 Eventually, Amelia and Marvin stage a no-holds-barred fight in the café.
 Lymon's complicated response to Marvin and to Cousin Amelia figures in the resolution.
-Written by

 Did You Know?